Resources and Documents

 Local wireless

-This is recommended for local events, but the risk of unstable communication at higher player numbers means it is not recommended for larger events.
+This is recommended for local events, but the risk of unstable communication at higher competitor numbers means it is not recommended for larger events.

 Internet

-In all cases, players will connect to each other using the Link Battle function on the X menu.
+In all cases, competitors will connect to each other using the Link Battle function on the X menu.

-Link Codes are utilized to facilitate players finding the correct opponent in-game.
-Players are welcome to select their own Link Code, though choosing an unusual number is recommended to avoid pairing with the wrong opponent; for example, the number 1111 1111 should be avoided.
-Once an opponent has been found, players should verify they are paired with the correct opponent.
+Link Codes are utilized to facilitate competitors finding the correct opponent in-game.
+Competitors are welcome to select their own Link Code, though choosing an unusual number is recommended to avoid pairing with the wrong opponent; for example, the number 1111 1111 should be avoided.
+Once an opponent has been found, competitors should verify they are paired with the correct opponent.

 2.6 Headphone Use

-Headphones may be worn by players only if they are wired and plugged directly into their game system.
+Headphones may be worn by competitors only if they are wired and plugged directly into their game system.
 The headphone wire must be clearly visible.

 2.7 Notes